cemeiq/Primero1/README.md

 ### Installation

-To run Sugarizer Application from the Web Browser (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.
+To run Application from the Web Browser (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.

 For Chrome, close ALL running instances of Chrome and re-launch it using the command line: chrome --allow-file-access-from-files index.html